yWorks/yGuard/docs/task_documentation.md

 ## The yguard Element

-The yguard task contains elements that define basic properties common to the nested `rename` and `shrink` tasks.
+The `yguard` task is a container element for the `rename` and `shrink` task elements as well as configuration elements that are common to `rename` and `shrink`.
+Being a container element only, the `yguard` task does not perform any actions on its own, but needs a `rename` and/or `shrink` child element for name obfuscating and/or code shrinking.

 Please see the [troubleshooting section](troubleshooting) to learn about common pitfalls when using name obfuscation and shrinking software.

 #### Attributes